 Most recumbent bike don’t have a vertical adjustment as such.
 Some do increase in height as you move the seat backwards to allow for different heights.

 The only recumbent exercise bikes I’ve come across that give you this option are the ones that have hand pedals – to be able to put yourself in a more comfortable position to use them as well as the foot pedals.

 There is the cost equation to take into account with this – moving the back of the bike tend to be on the most affordable bikes and lightweight bikes.

 If you are going to be adjusting the bike for different people frequently you also need to think about how easy it is for you to do.

-The pre-set holes for the seat and bike frame methods can be bought for less than $200, whereas the seat adjustment on a continuous scale cost more than $300 but less than $500, and for the ones where you can do this while on the bike can be bought for under $800.
+The pre-set holes for the seat and bike frame methods can be bought for less, whereas the seat adjustment on a continuous scale cost more and for the ones where you can do this while on the bike can be more expensive.

 Also the other decision outside this whether it can be adjusted to fit your leg length which tends to be more an issue when you are below 5 ft 2 ins and over 6 ft as a rule.

-If you are looking for a bike under $200 and won’t be adjusting the bike often then the moving bike frame is likely to b okay for you.
+If you are looking for a budget bike and won’t be adjusting the bike often then the moving bike frame is likely to be okay for you.
 Otherwise, if you are likely to move the seat often and/or you think strength may be an issue then the movable seat is the way to go.